VisualOverload: Probing Visual Understanding of VLMs in Really Dense Scenes: Datasheet

 \dsanswer{ The images are a subset of public domain artworks hosted on \url{https://artsandculture.google.com} filtered to display visually complex and dense scenes. }

 \dsquestionex{What data does each instance consist of?
 “Raw” data (e.g., unprocessed text or images) or features?}{In either case, please provide a description.}

 \dsanswer{ Each sample is a collection of the following items: \begin{itemize} \item \texttt{question\_id}: Unique identifier of each question. \item \texttt{image}: A PIL JPEG image.
 Most of our images were resized to match the total pixel count of 4k (3840x2160 px) in different aspect ratios. \item \texttt{question}: A question about the image. \item \texttt{question\_type}: Type of question.
 Will be one of choice (response expected to be "A", "B", "C", or "D"), counting (freeform), or ocr (freeform).
 You can use this information to request a suitable output format. \item \texttt{options}: This is the list of options for question\_type=choice and empty otherwise.
 Please treat the options as answer options A, B, C, D (4 options) or A, B (2 options). \item \texttt{difficulty}: Meta-data about the difficulty of the question.
 One of easy, medium, or hard. \item \texttt{category}: Meta-data about the question task.
 One of activity, attributes, counting, ocr, reasoning, or scene. \item \texttt{default\_prompt}: You can use this prompt to stay compliant with our results.
 It is a simple combination of the question and answers, with some additional output format constraints.
-This should work well for most models. \end{itemize}
+This should work well for most models. \end{itemize} Further, we provide a database linking each \texttt{image} to its respective \texttt{complexity\_win\_rate}, as defined in \cref{subsec:appendix:complexity}. }